-The type of tofu, and drying your tofu.
-Two key factors in the tofu cooking process.
+The type of tofu, and drying your tofu - two key factors in the tofu cooking process.
 Firstly, the type.
-You can buy soft tofu, or firm tofu.
-The firm tofu is best for this type of dish.
+You can buy soft or firm tofu - for this type of dish, the firm tofu is best.
 It takes on flavour when marinated, and doesn’t break down when you cook it.
 Next, drying your tofu.
-Covering it in salt, and then patting it down with kitchen paper, draws out the water, making it firmer.
-Our general rule of thumb – the firmer the tofu the better.
+Covering it in salt, and then patting it down with kitchen paper draws out the water, making it firmer.
+Mob's general rule of thumb – the firmer the tofu the better.

 COOKING TIME (INCLUDES PREPARATION TIME): 30 MINUTES

 1 Red Chilli - £0.60

 800 Grams of Tofu - £3.00

 500 Grams of Basmati Rice - £0.99

 Sesame Seeds - £0.85